TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-6/Azure-Activity-Log.md

 - If an issue is detected by Security Center, a notification will be logged in activity logs.

+**Where the logs stored and for how long?**

+The logs are stored on the Azure platform for 90 days.

+This means that we can only view the activity logs only for the last three months.

 **How to combine Activity log to other services**